AML regulation and KYC compliance is challenging, but well-prepared banks can rise to the occasion

 Third-party service providers may soon receive greater regulatory scrutiny

 If passed, the Digital Operational Resilience Act (DORA) represents a large-scale change to the way AML and KYC regulations work in the EU.
-DORA proposes a regulatory framework for “critical third parties which provide information communication technologies-related services” to financial institutions and banks.
-Included in this group are vendors that provide risk assessment, suspicious activity or criminal activity monitoring and AML or KYC compliance services.
+DORA proposes a regulatory compliance framework for “critical third parties which provide information communication technologies-related services” to financial institutions and banks.
+Included in this group are vendors that provide risk profile assessments, suspicious activity or criminal activity monitoring and AML or KYC compliance services.

 Banks can lean into three practices for creating strong, scalable compliance programs

-Financial institutions are already heavily guarded against money laundering and terrorist financing activities.
+Financial institutions are already heavily guarded against money laundering and terrorism financing activities.
 But with a dynamic regulatory landscape, they need to programmatically prepare themselves for any and all future changes to KYC regulations and AML laws.
 Unfortunately, even this preparation requires overhead costs.
-But up-front costs to shore up customer identification programs and enhanced due diligence processes pale in comparison to potential sanctions, reputation damage and customer loss should a breach occur.
+But up-front costs for implementing automated KYC software to shore up customer identification programs and enhanced due diligence processes pale in comparison to potential sanctions, reputation damage and customer loss should a breach occur.
 Building a robust program includes the following activities.